ClementNerma/LRVM/docs/Architecture.md

   Read a hardware information from a component.
   The provided hardware identifier is the component's index, first component mounted to the motherboard getting ID 0.
   To get the number of connected components, provide ID `0` and info number `0`.
   The `hw_info` indicates which information must be retrieved, see [hardware informations](#reading-hardware-informations).
-  Providing an invalid component ID will result in an `0x0C` exception, and an invalid information code will result in an `0x0D` exception.
-  Asking for mapping informations on an unmapped component will result in an `0x0E` exception.

   **Affects** `reg_dest`

   **Exceptions**

-  - `0x0C` if the provided ID is unknown
+  - `0x10` if the provided ID is unknown
-  - `0x0D` if the provided hardware information code is unknown
+  - `0x11` if the provided hardware information code is unknown
-  - `0x0E` if the component when retrieving mapping if the component is not mapped
+  - `0x12` if the component when retrieving mapping if the component is not mapped

 #### Processor control instructions